impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

 }
 ```

-We set `RBENV_SHELL` to `bash` and run `rbenv sh-shell -`.
-We assert that the command was successful, and that the first line of output was a snippet of `bash` code, i.e.:
+We set `RBENV_SHELL` to Bash and run `rbenv sh-shell -`.
+We assert that the command was successful, and that the first line of output was a snippet of Bash code, i.e.:

 ```
 if [ -n "${RBENV_VERSION_OLD+x}" ]; then